Level/read-stream/README.md

 #### `stream.db`

-A read-only reference to the `db` that was passed to the stream constructor.
+A read-only reference to the database that this stream is reading from.

 ## Contributing